Assistant Professor of Psychiatry and Human Behavior (Research)

 Emily Panza, PhD (She/Her/Hers), is an Assistant Professor (Research) at the Weight Control and Diabetes Research Center in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University and a Research Scientist at The Miriam Hospital.

 Dr. Panza's work aims to center marginalized communities in research on weight and cardiometabolic health.
-Her research investigates how social determinants of health, most notably discrimination, impact cardiovascular risk behaviors and well-being among sexual and gender minority communities and people living with HIV.
-She directs the Stigma, Health, and Equity (SHE) Lab at Brown.
+Her research investigates how social determinants of health impact cardiovascular risk behaviors and well-being in adults with obesity, including sexual and gender minority communities and people living with HIV.
+Her research also focuses on innovative weight loss treatments such as GLP-1 RA medications.

 Dr. Panza received her PhD in Clinical Psychology from Rutgers University in 2018.
 She completed her pre-doctoral internship and her postdoctoral research fellowship (Cardiovascular Behavioral Medicine T32) at the Warren Alpert Medical School of Brown University.
 She is a Licensed Clinical Psychologist in Rhode Island.